mattbierner/blog.mattbierner.com/_posts/2014-04-10-khepri-slice-unpacks.md

 last_two [1, 2, 3, 4]; // [3, 4]
 ```

 Khepri's handling of relative values differs somewhat from other scripting languages, such as [LiveScript][livescript].
-In `first_and_last`, some languages take `l` to be last element of the arguments array.
+In `first_and_last`, some languages take `l` to be the last element of the arguments array.
 For a small input array, this may result in multiple parameters referencing the same value.

 ```js
 // Behavior of relative values in LiveScript